 It was around this time that the club moved into the former CK Stadium east of Minburi and renamed it APD Football Arena, with its main pitch and a smaller one behind being ideal for developing players.

-They also transferred, like many clubs, to the Thonburi League for the 2025 season, where they were placed in Zone D.
+United, like many clubs, transferred to the Thonburi League for the 2025 season, where they were placed in Zone D.

 My visit